Silica / Frac Sand

 Drilling at Manigotagan has been successful in outlining substantial zones of silica sand with a thickness exceeding 5 metres and ranging to over 15 metres.
 Two zones, with lengths known to exceed 400m and 600m, are both open on one or more sides.
 The deposit has been outlined in three drill programs totalling over 60 holes.

-In the Fall of 2010, Gossan received the results of a marketing study conducted by World Industrial Minerals of Arvada, Colorado.The study establishes that the highest and best use of Manigotagan silica sand is as frac sand proppant used in the oil and gas sector.
-The sand is also suitable for the following markets: fiberglass, recreation, metallurgical, construction, filtration, and well pack.
-Demand for frac sand proppant is rebounding as the technology of drilling multi-fraced horizontal oil and gas wells utilizes large amounts of frac sand proppant.
-Additionally, the study provides an analysis of the 17 companies producing frac sand proppant in North America and an assessment of candidates suitable for a strategic partnership in Gossan’s Project.
+The marketing study establishes that the highest and best use of Manigotagan silica sand is as frac sand proppant used in the oil and gas sector.
+Demand for frac sand proppant is strong as the technology of drilling multi-fracked horizontal oil and gas wells utilizes large amounts of frac sand proppant.
+The study provides an analysis of the 17 companies producing frac sand proppant in North America and an assessment of candidates suitable for a strategic partnership in Gossan’s Project.

 The study concluded that Manigotagan silica sand meets the specifications and appears suitable for the following markets: frac sand proppant, fiberglass, recreation, metallurgical, construction, filtration, and well pack.
 The silica sand is not suitable for the following markets: foundry, flat glass, container glass, specialty glass, ceramics, filler, ferrosilicon, silicon metal and lascas due to its relatively high iron content of 0.2% and the sandblast market due to its granular shape.
 The study recommends additional test work to determine if iron levels can be reduced in order to compete in additional markets.
 In markets other than frac sand proppant, transportation costs would likely limit the market size to southern Manitoba.